grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "...For which the primary use would be mines, and thus still illegal to ship."

 "The units are absolutely agnostic in their uses.
 They don't have to be a mine: could be a torpedo, missile, suicide-bomber, sling-shot, whatever.
-The oceans teem with rusting hulks of ferrous metal, grinding their way back and forth -- and under, of course -- the surface of the sea, leaving their foul trails of oil, carbon, and noise.
+The oceans teem with rusting hulks of ferrous metal, grinding their way back and forth -- and under, of course -- the surface of the sea; leaving their foul trails of oil, carbon, and noise.
 There is quite a bit of demand for units that can help clean up the mess."

-"Is that why you need us?
+"Is that why you need me?
 You can't get an Authority seal to ship these because they are going to a group that's trying to 'clean' up the oceans?"

-"You know as well as I do that the seal of one Authority just aggravates the aggression of another, regardless of where, or whom, they are going to."
+"You know as well as I do that the seal of one Authority just aggravates the aggression of another, regardless of where, or whom, your items are being shipped to."
 She sighed.
-"Unfortunately these days conventional shipping ends up being an unwinnable game of tic-tac-toe with a high chance that no matter how well stamped, sealed, and authorized a shipment like this might be, it will simply never arrive at its destination due to interference from another antagonist.
+"Unfortunately, these days, conventional shipping ends up being an unwinnable game of tic-tac-toe with a high chance that no matter how well stamped, sealed, and authorized a shipment like this might be, it will simply never arrive at its destination due to interference from another antagonist.
 The most reliable way is to use a specialty shipping services unit like yours, with your professional expertise at clandestine maneuvering and your discreet interests.
 It's simply a matter of reliability, you know.
 Nothing more."

 "Certainly if we were any less reliable, I wouldn't be standing here talking to you right now."